MatrixD14/my_cdLiteDB/README.md

 * 🔎 **Folder navigation** directly in the browser.
 * 🗄️ **SQLite (.db) database editing** in a simple and practical way.

-The project was created with **mobile developers in mind**, aiming to be **minimalist, lightweight, and compact**, avoiding unnecessary memory and resource usage on the device.
+The project was created for **developers who use smartphones or the `pkg php` package**, aiming to be **minimalist, lightweight, and compact**, avoiding unnecessary memory and resource usage on the device.

 ---